Skip to content

 Expressions

 Quanscient Allsolve uses the power of expressions all around the application.
-You can define and use them for most inputs, wherever you see an icon.
+You can define and use them for most inputs, wherever you see an icon in the graphical user interface (GUI).
 An expression can consist of numbers, matrices, simple arithmetics and predefined variables and functions among other things.

 The expression language of Allsolve is a subset of Octave.
 In expressions, everything is a matrix of doubles.
 Even scalars are considered 1 x 1 matrices.